danbouk/boringcloaks/demsdata.markdown

 <h3>Events You Might Have Missed</h3>
 <p>They were recorded!</p>
 <ul>
-<li><a href="https://iapp.org/news/video/keynote-dan-bouk-iapp-global-privacy-summit-2023/">Watch Dan at the IAPP Global Summit, where he makes a pitch for why good statistics require robust data privacy.</li>
+<li><a href="https://iapp.org/news/video/keynote-dan-bouk-iapp-global-privacy-summit-2023/">Watch Dan</a> at the IAPP Global Summit, where he makes a pitch for why good statistics require robust data privacy.</li>
 <li>
 <li><a href="https://www.youtube.com/watch?v=2_iblvMlfiM">Watch Dan and Maud Newton</a> speak at a National Archives event in wide-ranging conversation about the census and the records we rely on to construct stories about our families, communities, and country.</li>
 <li>